What are your hours?

 Is there an onsite convenience/Snack store?

-The Wilderness Outpost is coming soon.
-In the meantime there is a nice convenience store in Kingston just 10 miles away.
+Yes, We have convenience items, drinks, apparel and snacks!
+There is a also a nice convenience store in Kingston just 10 miles away.
 You can get there on dirt or pavement.
 We frequently turn a trip to the market into an off-road/dual sport adventure.

 Do you take credit cards?